Headings

 ## Footers

-To add a persistent footer to each slide of your presentation, use the `footer: My Footer content` command.
+To add a persistent footer to each slide of your presentation, use the following command:

 To override your global footer or to add a footer to a single slide, add `[.footer: A different footer]` to the respective slide.